podrezo/petro-homepage/content/mentorship/recommendations.md

 Description
 : This book is an insightful guide to test-driven development in object-oriented software engineering.
 It covers the creation of software that's resilient to change and meets the needs of its users, guided by a robust suite of tests.
 I'll be honest, I have not read this one but it comes highly recommended by many people I respect.

 ## Videos

 The following lectures are by Jason Cheong-Kee-You, a software engineer and great colleague and teacher I had the pleasure of working with some years ago.
 The two talks are related but not directly so.
 The first is about Agile and the second is about coding.
 I highly recommend both.

 - [“Why Agile?”](https://www.youtube.com/watch?v=y7oj27Vq57I) by Jason Cheong-Kee-You
 - [“How to code”](https://www.youtube.com/watch?v=GU5j6sfPMeg&ab_channel=JasonCheong-Kee-You) by Jason Cheong-Kee-You

+As as sidenote, he's got a [wiki on github](https://github.com/jchunky/notes/wiki) with many other resources (including non-software topics) that I'd recommend checking out.

 ## Podcasts